Diabetic Living profile

 Once you have diabetes, it does not go away – staying well needs careful management of your condition to reduce the risk of health complications, ranging from stroke and heart attack to kidney disease and blindness.

 This is a daily challenge needing special know-how.
-That is why a growing army of readers cites Diabetic Living magazine as their prime source of information for general health, food and cooking and diabetes management and has a circulation of 55,807.*
+That is why a growing army of readers cites Diabetic Living magazine as their prime source of information for general health, food and cooking and diabetes management.

 Ensure you maximise the sales potential of Diabetic Living by giving prominent location space using the following tips: